whitefreeze/Prediction-of-Product-Sales/README.md

 Let's look at the top three most important features as determined by the SHAP dot plot and see how they influence the model's predictions.
 1. As 'Item_MRP' increases in value, it increases the target ('Item_Outlet_Sales') most drastically.
-2. As 'Outlet_Type_Supermarket Type1' increases in value, only trailing behind 'Item_MRP', it also drastically increases the target ('Item_Outlet_Sales').
+2. As 'Outlet_Type_Supermarket Type1' increases in value, it also drastically increases the target ('Item_Outlet_Sales').
 3. As 'Outlet_Type_Supermarket Type3' increases, just like the top two, it also strongly increases the value of the target.